geoffb/www-geoffblair-com/htdocs/blog/new-zealand-2014-day-7.md

 In the morning we had our last breakfast at the Scenic, checked out, and headed downtown for a little shopping before driving to the castle.
 We stopped at the Scottish Shop, and found a few fun trinkets.

 After that it was back to the windy roads of Otago Peninsula and straight to Larnach Castle.
 We decided to head up there a bit early in order to have time to explore the gardens and castle itself.
-Even though we arrvied before check-in, our room was ready to go.
+Even though we arrived before check-in, our room was ready to go.
 Oddly enough, our room was the "Scottish Room" and themed as such.
 Beautiful views of the peninsula greeted us from the balcony.

 [![Scottish Room at Larnach Castle lodge][t3]][p3]